mandiayba/alvis-guidelines/README.md

 # Welcome to the Alvis Guidelines

-This document is composed of :
+AlvisNLP is a processing...

+The following documents are provided :
 * [the Alvis module integration guidelines](alvis-module-integration.md)
 * the ...